rnmapbox/maps/docs/MapView.md

 ```tsx
 func
 ```
-This event is tiggered when there is an error during map load.
+This event is triggered when there is an error during map load.
 V10 only, replaces onDidFailLoadingMap, might be called multiple times and not exclusive with onDidFinishLoadingMap.
 *signature:*`() =&gt; void`